Sydney Unposed

 A second-hand Hasselblad 501cm with an A12 (30212) back, with either a Planar 2.8/80 CF or Distagon 4/50 CFi-FLE.
 Film was C41 Kodak Portra 400VC or 160VC.
 Distance from subject(s) was always 2-3m.

-As you suspect, the 'Blad was loud and heavy and a PITA to carry around, but the 6×6 image quality and 25 MPix scans made it worthwhile.
+Unsurprisingly the 'Blad was loud and heavy and a PITA to carry around, but the 6×6 image quality and 25 MPix scans (in 2004!) made it worthwhile.
 Surprisingly it didn't seem to attract too much attention either (aside from Lakemba that is…).
 I guess you could say: Conspicuous is the new Inconspicuous !

 What happened in Lakemba?…